Data-Driven Debugging for Functional Side Channels: Case Studies

+\textit{Usefulness:} The decision tree model explains non-trivial facts about leaks.
+It shows that different photo filters applied by users on their profiles are leaking.
+The defender can use this information to debug timing differences related to the image filters. \textit{Scalability:} The overall analysis takes less than 1 min.

-\textbf{C) Share Value.} Share value application is the functional extension of classical share value program studied in \cite{agat2000transforming,mantel2015transforming}.
-In this case, every user in the system has two types of shares: public and private shares.
+\textbf{H) Share Value.} The application is an extension of classical share value program studied in \cite{agat2000transforming,mantel2015transforming}.
+In this case, every user in the system has public and private shares.
+The program calculates useful statistics about shares.

 \textit{Inputs}.
-The program has 63 users each with maximum 400 private shares.
+The program has 164 users each with maximum of 400 private shares.
 The user can have 1 to 400 public shares.